pmgeurts/CircleGraph/README.md

 In use of a circle graph in your project?
 This one's for you.

 1. How to install CircleGraph
-2. How to use CircleGraph
+2. How to implement CircleGraph
-⋅⋅1.
-Ordered

-..1.
-Programmatically
+- Programmatically
-..2.
-Though the Interface builder
+- Though the Interface builder
-3.
+3. How to customize CircleGraph
-4.
+4. Any questions?
-5.

 ![Farmers Market Finder Demo](demo/demo.gif)